 Intensive Literacy (i2L) Course

 Leader: Miss Kelly Bingham (maternity cover for Mrs Ellen Simpson)

 i2L is a provision for students whose literacy is at level 3 or below when they join us at the start of Year 7.
 These students often lack self-confidence in their ability to learn and may find the transition from primary to secondary school particularly difficult.
 The aim of the course is to provide the opportunity for accelerated learning in English and Maths.
 Students will concentrate on key literacy and numeracy skills in year 7 and build on these skills as they progress through KS3.
 The key to i2L is the importance placed on independence - students will all complete the work themselves, with support and at a slower pace, but the work will be their own.

-Students are selected for i2L based on recommendations from junior school staff and parents as well as their Key Stage 2 results.
-For the 2017-2018 academic year, I2L students will all be in Year 7 Aspen, Year 8 Maple and Year 9 Willow schools.
+Students are selected for i2L based on recommendations from junior school staff and parents as well as their Key Stage 2 results and our own testing of reading and spelling ages.

 Programme of Study

 Students in i2L will not go to mainstream English, Maths and MFL lessons (9 hours per week).

 During this time they will be taught as a smaller group following a bespoke curriculum: